 Please be willing to support your child’s swimming by taking up training opportunities related to ‘Officials’ status and offering your help at these and other events.

-If you are interested then please speak to the Club Desk or contact Colin Booth who will be happy to discuss what is involved.
+If you are interested then please contact Colin Booth who will be happy to discuss what is involved.

 Details of courses run in Kent can be found on the Kent County Swimming website.
 Here are some useful links: